yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## An emulator inside an emulator

 `Super Mario 3D All-Stars` is a special case, in several aspects.
-For starters the game is just a container for several other binary executables (known as `Program NCAs`), each one with their own Title ID.
+For starters, the game is just a container for several other binary executables (known as `Program NCAs`), each one with their own Title ID.
 Step one to get this game to boot is to handle [a particular case like this](https://github.com/yuzu-emu/yuzu/pull/4675), a job [Morph](https://github.com/Morph1984) did.

 Good, finished, right?
 Wrong.
 Turns out, handling several integrated programs with different title IDs will make XCI game dumps conflict, as they include games and even firmware updates to account for users without internet access.
 [Morph](https://github.com/Morph1984) also [had to add checks for cases like this.](https://github.com/yuzu-emu/yuzu/pull/4710)